 What should I bring to my advising meeting?

+Ifyou have taken courses at CCC, you should log into your MyCleveland account and run your Program Evaluation.
+Print this evaluation and bring it with you to your advisor meeting.
 When meeting with your advisor, you should identify a list of courses to take over the next semester or two.
 We want you to begin becoming familiar with the courses and requirements in your intended program of study.
 All College Transfer students should try to determine the university and the major you will consider for transfer prior to your advisor meeting.
 Visit our Virtual Transfer Center for great resources!

 Anything else that can help me as I prepare for college at CCC?